chae-won-kim/chae-won-kim.github.io/_posts/studylog/paper/2022-01-24-memory-networks.md

 ---
 layout: post
-title: Example Content
+title: Memory Networks
 category: studylog
-tags: algorithm
+tags: paper iclr memory
 description: >
-  Howdy!
-This is an example blog post that shows several types of HTML content supported in this theme.
+  This is a paper review on the paper "Memory Networks", published as a conference paper at ICLR 2015, by Jason Weston, Sumit Chopra, and Antoine Bordes.
-sitemap: false
+sitemap: true
 hide_last_modified: true
 ---